Q-ball-like solitons on the M2-brane with worldvolume fluxes: Analytic String Q-ball-like (QBL) solutions to the M2-brane with fluxes.

-Proceeding as before, we obtain from the EOM for $Z$, the frequency $\omega$ is not modified in spite of the modification of the $A_r$ ansatz.
-This is due to the fact that in the isotropic case considered in this section, both EOM decouple.
-It is given by
+{ } See figure 1, that illustrates the $Z_a$ string QBL over the 2-torus.
+Proceeding as before, we obtain from the EOM for $Z$, the frequency $\omega$ is not affected by the modification of the $A_r$ ansatz.
+This is due to the fact that in the isotropic case considered in this section, both EOM decouple and its value is,

-and from the EOM for $A_r$, one obtains two frequency $\Omega$.
-It depends on the moduli of the torus, the winding numbers and the amplitudes of the $A_r$ field,
+and from the EOM for $A_r$, one obtains a different frequency $\Omega$.
+It depends on the moduli of the torus, the winding numbers and the amplitudes of the $A_r$ field, {

-with $r\ne s, r=1,2$.
+} with $r\ne s, r=1,2$.
 In distinction with the previous case analyzed, the APD constraint is not automatically satisfied and leaves the following restriction,

 The constraint can be used to fix the relation $a=a_s/a_s$.
-Imposing the constraint in (\ref{eq:RDispersiónArconArSin}) the frequency $\Omega$ becomes
+Imposing it in (\ref{eq:RDispersiónArconArSin}) the frequency $\Omega$ becomes

 for $s$ fixed.
 By imposing the constraint on (\ref{eq:RDispersiónZconArSintemporal}),